MiroslavskyCoder/ZwheUI/src/components/Button.md

 # Button

 A standard, clickable button component with multiple variants and states.
+It features an enhanced, high-contrast focus state for improved keyboard navigation and accessibility.

 ## Props

-*   `variant` (enum: 'primary' | 'secondary', optional, default: 'primary'): The visual style of the button.
+*   `variant` (enum: 'primary' | 'secondary' | 'accent', optional, default: 'primary'): The visual style of the button.
 *   `className` (string, optional): Additional CSS classes for custom styling.
 *   All other standard HTML `<button>` attributes are supported (e.g., `onClick`, `disabled`).